2011 Vancouver Stanley Cup riot: Previous riots

+Fan zone

 City organizers had set up a two-block long fan zone on six-lane Georgia Street near the Rogers Arena.
 Two big screen TVs were set up for fans to watch the game.
 Temporary fences and gates were set up to provide checkpoints where police could control access to the area and check for alcohol (which police generally poured out when found).
 Following recommendations stemming from the 1994 riot, all liquor stores in the area were closed earlier in the day.
 Crowds had been generally well-behaved in the fan zone for the previous six games, with roughly 70,000 attending each event.
 Similar though smaller events had been very successful during the 2010 Winter Olympics.
 For the final game, an estimated 100,000 people crowded into the area, and people found ways to enter the zone without being checked for alcohol.
 Planned corridors to allow movement of emergency vehicles became impassable.

-Violence occasionally occurs in the wake of sporting events in North America and Europe.
-The 2011 Vancouver riot is consistent with past Stanley Cup riots in Canada.
-Since the 1980s, Vancouver itself had riots following the Canucks' defeat in 1994, Edmonton Oilers fans set fires and looted in the Whyte Avenue ("Blue Mile") area of Edmonton when the team qualified for the 2006 finals, and Montreal was vandalized by Montreal Canadiens fans after both the 1986 and 1993 titles, and during the 2008 and 2010 playoffs.
+Game

+The Vancouver Canucks and the Boston Bruins participated in the 2011 Stanley Cup Finals, which was the culmination of the 2011 Stanley Cup playoffs.
+The series was played over seven matches, with the winner being the team that won four games.
+After the conclusion of the sixth game on June 13, 2011, the series was tied 3–3.
+The seventh game was played at the Canucks' home arena, Rogers Arena, as they had the better regular season record.

+The game was played on Wednesday, June 15, 2011, and the puck dropped just after 5 pm PDT.
+Bruins goaltender Tim Thomas made 37 saves as Boston shut out Vancouver, 4–0, to win the Stanley Cup.
+Patrice Bergeron and Brad Marchand each scored two goals for Boston.
+Bergeron scored first at 14:37 in the first period, then had a shorthanded goal at 17:35 in the second.
+Marchand's first goal came at 12:13 of the second period; he then scored on an empty net late in the third.
+The Bruins outscored the Canucks 23-8 over the series.
+The win marked Boston's first championship since 1972.
+The series also marked both the Canucks' third appearance and loss in the Stanley Cup finals.

 Riot

+Trouble at the watch party began before the game had started.
+One of the entrances to the fan zone was removed, as the barricades were being breached.
+At 5:55, a five-man fight occurred in the fan zone.
+Thirty-five young people climbed onto the roof of a Budget Rent a Car building.
+These individuals started throwing bottles after Marchand's second goal for the Bruins, at which point the police department decided to remove them.

+Around 7:18 pm, a fight with over 30 people took place.
+By 7:30, there was an increase in 911 calls about rioting, with disturbances including broken windows, 100 people on the roof of the Queen Elizabeth Theatre (which was showing the musical Wicked to a 1,900-person crowd), and looting of a Gucci store.